Poh-BrainMemLab/BrainMemLab/join.md

 ## Postdoctoral Scholars/Research Associates
 We do not have specific funding available for postdoctoral positions at the moment.<br><br>
 However, interested candidates are encouraged to reach out to Jia-Hou for a discussion on their research interests and potential pathways for funding.
-We’re open to collaborative efforts or joint grants to support postdoctoral research.
+We’re open to collaborative efforts or joint grants to support postdoctoral research. <br><br>
+For a list of local funding opportunities, please refer to - https://nusgs.nus.edu.sg/scholarships/

 ## Undergraduates and Interns
 Undergraduate students pursuing an honours thesis are welcome to discuss supervision under Jia-Hou. <br>